 Fox Family Donates $1 Million to Metro Health for Robotic Surgery

-This leadership gift will make it possible for Metro to offer the da Vinci® Surgical System, a minimally invasive robotic technology designed to improve the way physicians approach some of the most common surgical procedures.
+When local philanthropists Tom and Mickie Fox and their family donated $1 million to Metro Health Hospital, their leadership gift made it possible for Metro Health to offer the da Vinci® Surgical System, a minimally-invasive robotic technology designed to improve the way physicians approach some of the most common surgical procedures.

 “We are incredibly pleased and grateful to the Fox family for ‘completing the circle’ through its remarkable donation to Metro Health,” said Michael Faas, president and CEO of Metro Health.
 “The example of community-wide support set by the Fox family for improving local health care will resonate for generations to come.”

-In recognition of the generous gift, which is the second largest in the history of the Metro Health Hospital Foundation, the hospital will name its fifth level in honor of the Tom and Mickie Fox Family.
+In recognition of their generous gift, which is the second largest in the history of the Metro Health Hospital Foundation, Metro Health Hospital named its fifth level in honor of the Tom and Mickie Fox Family.